Table of Contents

 Due to this last shape, this shoe is perfect for those that are moving up from basic climbing shoes to a more aggressive style but are worried about those typical super downturned shoes that are borderline painful.
 The balance between downturn, aggression, and comfort is spot on with the Quantum.

 The Quantum really does what you would expect for a Five Ten climbing shoe to do.
 It is an excellent combination of versatility and technical design, making it ideal for essentially anyone that has at least a little climbing experience.

 Before you go ahead and buy the Quantum you should consider the following two possible downsides:

-Five Ten is actually well-known for creating climbing shoes ideal for those with large or wide feet.
+Five Ten is actually well-known for creating climbing shoe ideal for those with large or wide feet.
 A common complaint among some companies is that their shoes are too narrow, though this is hardly heard of for Five Ten.
-With that in mind if you have very narrow or small feet, the Quantum might be a little too loose for you.
+With that in mind, if you have very narrow or small feet, the Quantum might be a little too loose for you.

 With all that being said, length-wise the Quantum actually fits very well and snug, leaving barely any “wiggle room”, even by the heel.
 So really the width is the only potential problem.
 It’s not a bad idea to contact Five Ten and get their opinion on which size Quantum would be best for your foot size and type.